chutney-testing/chutney/CONTRIBUTING.md

 ### Javadoc

-* Javadoc comments should be wrapped after 80 characters whenever possible.
+* Javadoc's comments should be wrapped after 80 characters whenever possible.
 * This first paragraph must be a single, concise sentence that ends with a period (".").
 * Place `<p>` on the same line as the first line in a new paragraph and precede `<p>` with a blank line.
 * Insert a blank line before at-clauses/tags.